ShareThis

 Walk Summary

 Paid my €5 online (Search for "Collarada Track Circulation Permit" or "Permiso de Circulación Pista de Collarada") to give me authorisation to drive up private mountain road from Villanúa to Refugio del Cubilar de la Espata and the confidence to drive beyond “No Unauthorised Vehicle” sign at 42° 41’ 14”N, 00° 30’ 49”W. You could arguably drive to this point but the written sign “ Pista de Collarada Prohibida La Circulacion” at 42° 41’ 00”N, 00° 31’ 33”W was enough to deter me.
+The road is somewhat rutted in a number of places but is just about suitable for a road vehicle if you go slow.
+It took me 50 minutes to drive the 10km past numerous switchbacks to the Refugio.
+Money well spent, no way would I have managed this summit in a day otherwise.

 Head west from the refugio for a very short distance and branch of right at what is shown as a dead end track on the map but is little more than a well established path that is easy to follow through woodland to the base of a cliff with an access route to the top assisted by a couple of short lengths of fixed rope at 42° 41’ 33”N, 00° 28’ 40”W. Once at the top the going gradually improves still able to follow a vague path marked by cairns that does disappear on occasion until you get to the first substantial cairn and post arrangement near El Boso at 42° 41’ 40”N, 00° 28’ 37”W.

 Continue NE for about 1000m you come to the final cairn & post (I saw one other, but there may be more) at 42° 42’ 10”N, 00° 27’ 59”W. From here you get the first real sight of Pico Collarada and the route to take through rocky crags and outcrops to it’s right towards El Paso.
 Beyond El Paso takes you up a scree slope to Collado de Ip and first view, beyond the azure blue Ibón de Ip, of the French Pyrenees and rugged ridge heading east towards Balaïtous, the most westerly 3000m summit.
+Turning to the left at Collado de Ip you will also see the route ascending through rock up to a good sized scree slope and beyond what looks to be a climb to Pico Collarada summit.
+Well it usually looks harder from a distance.

 Having negotiated the scree slope you could indeed find more difficult routes up the rock face, however I chose the easiest way I could see resulting in a sustained scramble.
 The temperature had been dropping along with the wind increasing throughout the entire ascent resulting in adding mid layer and finally summer coat on the summit crown.